imabuddha/eidogo-for-wordpress/readme.txt

 I intend to support current or reasonably recent versions of Firefox, Google Chrome, Opera, Safari and Internet Explorer (which means pretty much any Gecko or KHTML browsers are probably covered).
-I've tested with various recent version fo Firefox, Chrome, IE 7 and IE 8 so far.
+I've tested the plugin with various recent versions of Firefox, Chrome, IE 7 and IE 8 so far.

 = I'm getting an error message and I have PHP 4 =